 Lichtenstein had first embarked on the woman with the beach ball motif in 1961, and the series represents the artist’s inventive mind at the creative apex of his extraordinary career.
 Its sister painting Girl with Beach Ball III is housed in the National Gallery of Art in Washington, D.C. – and other examples of the Surrealist paintings from 1977 and 1978 are held in collections such as the Solomon R. Guggenheim Museum in New York, and the Metropolitan Museum of Art in New York.

-Held in Mrs. Marion’s collection for nearly four decades, Franz Kline’s Mister emerges as an irrefutable masterwork of the artist’s extraordinary oeuvre.
+Held in Mrs. John L. Marion’s collection for nearly four decades, Franz Kline’s Mister emerges as an irrefutable masterwork of the artist’s extraordinary oeuvre.
 Painted in 1959 during Kline’s most revered stylistic period, this work announces the artist’s sophisticated brand of Action Painting on a monumental scale and is one of the most strikingly confident compositions of his output.